Kathryn Dennis Completes Rehab Stint, Faces Custody Drama Amid ‘Southern Charm’ Season 4 [Video]

 Weeks later, Kathryn Dennis reportedly entered a treatment center in Southern California and seemingly confirmed her whereabouts with several photos of herself in Malibu on her Instagram page.
 As for whether or not Ravenel paid for the stint, that was never confirmed.

-While the current custody arrangement between Kathryn Dennis and Thomas Ravenel has not been confirmed by Dennis herself, Ravenel took to Twitter in February to declare he had been granted with full custody.
+While the current custody arrangement between Kathryn Dennis and Thomas Ravenel has not been confirmed by Dennis herself, Ravenel took to Twitter in February to declare he had been granted full custody.
 At the same time, in a since-deleted tweet, Ravenel said his children’s mother had not been given any visitation rights.

 That said, Kathryn Dennis has seen her children numerous times since reportedly failing her drug test last year.